TrellixVulnTeam/swahilipython_SCMU/Doc/library/datetime.rst

-   If optional argument *tz* is ``None`` or not specified, this is like :meth:`today`, but, if possible, supplies more precision than can be gotten from going through a :func:`time.time` timestamp (for example, this may be possible on platforms supplying the C :c:func:`gettimeofday` function).
+   If optional argument *tz* is ``None`` or not specified, this is like :meth:`today`, but, if possible, supplies more precision than can be gotten kutoka going through a :func:`time.time` timestamp (for example, this may be possible on platforms supplying the C :c:func:`gettimeofday` function).